gnosis/dx-contracts/README.md

 * [Gnosis DutchX and Initial OWL Generation Bug Bounty](https://blog.gnosis.pm/gnosis-dutchx-and-initial-owl-generation-bug-bounty-71ba53dfd2db)

 # Get started - Use DX in your project
-Just add it to your project:
+Add it to your project:

 ```bash
 # Install the dependencies